Doug Polk

-Douglas K. Polk (born December 16, 1988) is an American professional poker player.
+Douglas Kevin Polk (born December 16, 1988) is an American professional poker player.
 Polk played under the alias WCGRider, specializing in heads-up No Limit hold'em (HUNL).

 Early life

 Polk was born in Pasadena, California, and has loved strategy games ever since he was five, when his father taught him chess.
 His family moved to Raleigh, North Carolina, during his childhood.
 At the age of 15, Polk competed in several World Cyber Games tournaments as a Warcraft 3 electronic sports player under the name T-Rider.
 In 2007, he graduated from Wakefield High School.

 Poker career

 Polk attended the University of North Carolina Wilmington but dropped out to pursue poker full-time.
 He started playing $0.01/$0.02 stakes at PokerStars and ran a $20 deposit into $10,000.
 During this time, Polk described himself as a "breakeven rakeback pro".

 In 2011, Polk was nearly broke and decided to fully focus on the game.
 By 2013, he was considered one of the best online cash game players in heads-up no limit hold'em.
 He played fellow professional poker player Ben "Sauce123" Sulsky in a highly publicized match of 15,000 hands.
 Polk walked away a $740,000 winner and received an additional $100,000 bonus for winning.

 Polk was vocal about Daniel Negreanu's challenge of beating the $25/$50 stakes with two weeks of practice, criticizing him for underestimating his opponents.
-In mid-2015, Doug started the poker training site Upswing Poker with longtime friend and fellow poker professional Ryan Fee.
+In mid-2015, Polk started the poker training site Upswing Poker with longtime friend and fellow poker professional Ryan Fee.
 Polk started a YouTube channel, Doug Polk Poker in 2016.

 In 2015, Polk was selected to play heads-up no limit hold'em against A.I. poker bot Claudico, along with professional poker players Dong Kim, Jason Les, and Bjorn Li.
 Each player was set to play 20,000 hands against Claudico for a team total of 80,000 hands.
 The human players ended up defeating Claudico for 732,713 chips, with Polk beating the bot for 213,000.
 The team received a total of $100,000 for the victory.